 For 2014-2015, the Future Pirate Nurse Living-Learning Village is housed in Umstead Hall on the Central Neighborhood of campus.
 For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the Future Pirate Nurse Living-Learning Village can be directed to:

 The purpose of the Bio Living-Learning Community (BioLLC) is to help freshmen intended Biology and Biochemistry majors succeed at ECU, in the major, and in their careers.
 The components of the BioLLC include 1) living together in a group with a shared academic purpose and some shared courses 2) having an RA in their major 3) some classes and tutoring scheduled on-site 4) and regular interaction with faculty, in particular the BioLLC coordinator Dr. Sutton.
 Other programs, such as a sailing experience in the fall semester, may also occur.
 By providing a community for Biology and Biochemistry intended majors at ECU and providing support structures such as focused tutoring and co-horting into small classes, we will help BioLLC members to focus on academics first in addition to the adventure aspect of group molding and teamwork.
 When academics are the first priority for students, and students live in a supportive environment with a team atmosphere, it becomes easy for students to understand how to prioritize other important things such as recreation and leisure and friends and family obligations.

-For 2013-2014, the Biology Living-Learning Community will be housed in Garrett Hall on the West Neighborhood of campus.
+For 2014-2015, the Biology Living-Learning Community is housed in Garrett Hall on the West Neighborhood of campus.
+For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the Biology Living-Learning Community can be directed to: